AUDIO

 The Plot Thickens: Here Comes Pam, a podcast from Turner Classic Movies

-Rachel is a scriptwriter and producer on season four of TCM’s award-winning podcast, The Plot Thickens, which follows the icon, legend, and Hollywood’s first action hero herself: Pam Grier.
-Rachel traveled, interviewed, and reported for the scripts.
-Released October 2022.
+Rachel was a scriptwriter and producer on season four of TCM’s award-winning podcast, The Plot Thickens, which follows the icon, legend, and Hollywood’s first action hero herself: Pam Grier.
+Rachel traveled, interviewed, and reported for the scripts before the season was released in October 2022.
+That season won both Best Editing and Best Television + Film Podcast categories at the Signal Awards in 2022 and was an honoree for the 2023 Webby Awards.

 From the show description: “For our fourth season, we’re bring[ing] you the story of Pam Grier as only she can tell it.
 How did a country girl from Colorado become a movie icon – and the face of the genre known as Blaxploitation?
 It’s a story of bravery, both onscreen and off.
 It’s a story about race in Hollywood and race in America.
 And it’s a story about how real life is a lot messier than the movies.
 Join host Ben Mankiewicz as he speaks with Pam Grier as well as her colleagues, family and friends to discover what it took to survive one of Hollywood’s greatest decades.”